bgaj203/gitlab-runners/FEATURES.md

 - Runner tags enable pipeline engineers to ensure only mutable jobs run on spot runners.
 - Shared Runner Cache per-asg is automatically configured and uses S3 object storage.
 Can override bucket name to share cache across multiple ASGs if it makes sense to do so.
 - Runner deregistration and draining (for non-spot) during scale-in to prevent many dead tokens in GitLab.
+- Runners are tagged when any AWS scaling schedule is in use - this helps teams under

 ## Security